irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 (Aside: there's something to be said about how storage engines are characterized in terms of resource utilization[^perf-util] as opposed to unqualified "throughput" or "latency".
-System-wide measures like $/tpmC are another example of the same.
+System-wide measures like `$/tpmC`[^tpmc] are another example of this.
 These feel comparatively easier to reason about, more useful for capacity planning, and easily verifiable.)

 ### Optimizing compactions for read-amplification